hydephp/hyde/README.md

 Hyde comes preinstalled with a responsive TailwindCSS starter kit for static pages, blogs, and documentation sites alike.
 It has dark mode support, is mobile-friendly, and is accessible to screen readers.

 Just write your content in Markdown, and Hyde will automatically generate the site from it.
+Depending on what folder you stored the Markdown file in, Hyde will choose the appropriate layout from one of the many built-in templates.

+For example, storing a file in the `_posts` directory will render the Markdown HTML in a Blog Post template with strong support for Front Matter.
+Files in the `_docs` directory use the Documentation Page layout with an automatic sidebar.
+Markdown files in the `_pages` directory are rendered into a simple blank page putting the focus on your content.
+When using Blade pages you can choose which layout to use, or create your own!

 ### No messing with routes, links, etc.